Major Tom: Major Tom in Bowie's work

 In "Space Oddity", from the album David Bowie (1969, later retitled Space Oddity), Major Tom's departure from Earth is successful and everything goes according to plan.
+He's asked to venture outside of his "capsule, if [he] dares", which he does and begins "floating in a most peculiar way."
 At a certain point during the travel ('past one hundred thousand miles'), he claims that "he feels very still" and thinks that "my spaceship knows which way to go" and proceeds to say: "Tell my wife I love her very much."
 Control then informs him: "Ground Control to Major Tom: your circuit's dead, there's something wrong" and attempts to reestablish contact with Major Tom.
 Tom's final words in the song (possibly not heard by Ground Control) are: "Here am I floating 'round my tin can, far above the moon.
 Planet Earth is blue, and there's nothing I can do."

 In the promotional film from 1969, David Bowie plays as Major Tom, Ground Control (GC), and the Countdown Announcer.
 When the lyrics "And the stars look very different today" are said, two women appear, portraying either angels or aliens, or perhaps both.
 The moment "Though I'm past one hundred thousand miles, I'm feeling very still" are said, the two women can be seen removing Major Tom's helmet and spacesuit.
 Later, a still fully outfitted Major Tom can be seen spinning around in space, with a panicked Ground Control attempting to contact him; the spinning Major Tom is either the reality of the situation, or Ground Control's imagination.
 The music video ends with Major Tom sitting in his "tin can", far above the world, with the two women by him in a ménage à trois formation.

 Bowie created a sequel entitled "Ashes to Ashes" (1980).
 The song, which peaked at Number 1 in the UK music charts and had a respectable showing in other international music charts, was featured on his LP Scary Monsters (And Super Creeps).
 The song actually says little about Major Tom, except to call him a "junkie"; The context of the lyrics seems to indicate that the song is mainly about Bowie's own experiences with drug addiction, rather than a literal continuation of the Major Tom story.